 The 2nd grade day begins with a community building morning meeting that includes stories, singing, reading, sharing, and calendar math.
 Our 2nd grade students develop a love of learning through building a strong foundation in reading, writing, and mathematical concepts.

-Through our writing curriculum, second grade students learn the five steps to the writing process.
+Through our writing curriculum, second grade students learn the writing process- brainstorming, drafting, editing, revising, and publishing.
 Grammar, usage, mechanics, and spelling remains a crucial part of the ELA portion of each lesson.
 Students are introduced to different types of writing including the friendly letter, persuasive, narrative, expository, and descriptive writing.

 In second grade, students become scientists as they observe, classify, and record data collected through science investigations.
 The core areas of the second grade science curriculum include: animals, plants, matter, forces and motion, weather, and more!
 They learn about the world around them through studying about our world through social studies concepts.

 Students participate in performances including Chapel presentations and a Johnny Appleseed performance that builds confidence and pride.
-Students also participate in special classes including music, PE, art, Spanish, technology, and library one-two times each week.
+Students also participate in special classes including music, PE, art, Spanish, keyboarding, and library each week.